Dragomir1401/VisioScience-3D/Roadmap/docker/compact_data.md

 wsl --list --verbose --all
 If docker-desktop-data is missing or shouty errors appear, restart the backend:

-TO START THE DOCKER BACKEND DATAș
+TO START THE DOCKER BACKEND DATA

 wsl -d docker-desktop-data